-One word of caution about the current BND dividend.
+One thought about the current BND dividend.
 Versus what I expect moving forward.

 What do I anticipate?
-Well, I expect that the BND dividend per share and dividend yield will drop in future months?
+Well, I expect that the BND dividend per share and dividend yield will increase in the future.
 Why is that?

-Because of the world health crisis and recession it created, interest rates in the United States have dropped to all-time lows.
-As a result, when bonds in the BND portfolio mature, they will be replaced with bonds having lower interest rates.
+Interest rates will probably rise in the United States after dropping to all-time lows after the pandemic.
+As a result, when bonds in the BND portfolio mature, they will be replaced with bonds having higher interest rates.

-Lower interest rates mean lower interest payments.
-And those interest payments will fund a smaller monthly dividend distribution from BND.
+Higher interest rates mean higher interest payments.
+And those interest payments will fund a larger monthly dividend distribution from BND.

 When Is The BND Dividend Pay Date?

 During February through December, the dividend payable date is usually on or around the 4th business day of the month.
 A second dividend is paid late during the last week of December to bring the total payments for the year to 12.

 As an investor in BND, to receive the next dividend payout, you must complete your purchase before the ex-dividend date.
 BND’s ex-dividend date falls on the 1st business day of each month from February through December.
 For the year’s last dividend paid at the end of December, it comes just before the Christmas holiday.

 BND Performance: Total Return

 During the last 10 years, BND’s investment returns have been what you might expect from an intermediate-term investment-grade bond fund.
 It has averaged about 3.6% per year.